aws/aws-iot-device-sdk-js-v2/samples/node/mqtt/mqtt5_aws_websocket/README.md

 ## Requirements

-This sample assumes you have AWS credentials configured (via AWS CLI, environment variables, or IAM role).
-The credentials must have permissions to connect to AWS IoT Core.

-Your AWS credentials must have the following IAM permissions:
-* `iot:Connect` - to connect to AWS IoT Core
-* `iot:Publish` - to publish messages to topics
-* `iot:Subscribe` - to subscribe to topic filters
-* `iot:Receive` - to receive messages from subscribed topics
+The AWS IAM permission policy associated with the AWS credentials resolved by the default credentials provider chain must provide privileges for the sample to connect, subscribe, publish, and receive.
+Below is a sample policy will allow this sample to run as intended.

 <details>
-<summary>(see sample IAM policy)</summary>
+<summary>(see sample policy)</summary>
 <pre>
 {
   "Version": "2012-10-17",